Central Bank of India

-Central Bank of India (CBI) is an central public sector bank under the ownership of Ministry of Finance, Government of India.
-It is based in Mumbai.
-Despite its name, it is not the central bank of India; The Indian central bank is the Reserve Bank of India.
+The Central Bank of India (CBI) is an Indian public sector bank based in Mumbai.
+Despite its name, CBI is not the central bank of India, a role served by the Reserve Bank of India.

 History

-The Central Bank of India was established on 21 December 1911 by Sir Sorabji Pochkhanawala with Sir Pherozeshah Mehta as Chairman, and the first commercial Indian bank completely owned and managed by Indians.
+The Central Bank of India was established on 21 December 1911 by Sir Sorabji Pochkhanawala with Sir Pherozeshah Mehta as chairman, and the first commercial Indian bank completely owned and managed by Indians.

 Early-20th century

 By 1918 Central Bank of India had established a branch in Hyderabad.
 A branch in nearby Secunderabad followed in 1925.

 In 1923, it acquired the Tata Industrial Bank in the wake of the failure of the Alliance Bank of Simla.
 The Tata bank, established in 1917, had opened a branch in Madras in 1920 that became the Central Bank of India, Madras.

 Central Bank of India was instrumental in the creation of the first Indian exchange bank, the Central Exchange Bank of India, which opened in London in 1936.
 However, Barclays Bank acquired Central Exchange Bank of India in 1938.

 Also before World War II, Central Bank of India established a branch in Rangoon.
 The branch's operations concentrated on business between Burma and India, and especially money transmission via telegraphic transfer.
 Profits derived primarily from foreign exchange and margins.
 The bank also lent against land, produce, and other assets, mostly to Indian businesses.